brendanwallace/qermwiki/README.md

 to start collaboratively editing too high (everyone needs to become a collaborator on the repo and edit via git), and standing up a media wiki could easily prove hard to maintain over the long term.
-A github wiki seemed like the easiest solution that we could get started on right away, and also the best thing to leave to future QERM students.
+A github wiki seemed like the easiest solution that we could get started on right away and the best thing to leave to future QERM students.